Updated March 2, 2021

 Lighting has a huge impact on a space.
 Choose lighting that blends with your design.
 It’s better to over light and add a dimmer switch than to under light.

 Have fun with your lighting.
 There are a lot of great styles to choose from.
-If you spend a little bit more on your lighting and get a WOW light, it will have a huge impact on the overall design.
+Getting the right light can have a huge impact on the overall design.
+Check out this cute farmhouse bathroom above.
+The light, mirror and trendy black faucet, makes this bathroom really stand out.

 6. The Final Touches